Published March 20, 2023

 Dim workSheet As WorkSheet = workBook.CreateWorkSheet("GDPByCountry")

-The line of code shown above creates a worksheet named "GDPByCountry" in the currently-loaded workbook.
-We can now add cell values to our worksheet.
+The line of code shown above creates a worksheet named "GDPByCountry" in the currently loaded workbook and now can add cell values into the current WorkSheet

 The final output is as follows:

-In this article, we learnt how to open and read Excel file such as XLS, XLSX etc in C# without any Microsoft Interop.
-We also learnt how to create Excel file with ease using IronXL's reference.
-IronXL does not require Microsoft Excel to be installed on the system to perform all Excel related tasks.
+This article demonstrated how to open and read Excel files such as XLS, XLSX etc in C# using IronXL.
+IronXL does not require Microsoft Excel to be installed on the system to perform all Excel-related tasks.

-IronXL provides a solution for all Excel related tasks to be done programmatically whether it be formula calculation, string sorting, trimming, find and replace, merge and unmerge, save files etc. You can also set cell data formats.
+IronXL provides a solution for all Excel-related tasks to be done programmatically whether it be formula calculation, string sorting, trimming, finding and replacing, merging and unmerging, saving files etc. You can also set cell data formats.

-IronXL is available for a free 30 day trial and can be licensed for commercial use.
-IronXL's Lite package starts from $499.
+IronXL is available for a free 30-day trial and can be licensed for commercial use.
+IronXL's Lite package starts from $749.